 z/OS system requirements

-z/OS version in active support, such as Version 2.3 and Version 2.4
+z/OS version is in active support, such as Version 2.4 and 2.5.

-zFS volume with at least 833 mb of free space for Zowe server components, their keystore, instance configuration files and logs, and third-party plug-ins.
+zFS volume has at least 1200 mb of free space for Zowe server components, their keystore, instance configuration files and logs, and third-party plug-ins.

 Some features of Zowe require SSH, such as the Desktop's SSH terminal.
-Or, you want to install and manage Zowe via SSH, as an alternative to OMVS over TN3270.
+Install and manage Zowe via SSH, as an alternative to OMVS over TN3270.

 (Optional, recommended) Parallel Sysplex.

 To deploy Zowe for high availability, a Parallel Sysplex environment is recommended.
-Please check Configuring Sysplex for high availability for more information.
+For more information, see Configuring Sysplex for high availability.